-NOTE 1: The provided information (e.g. type, granularity) can depend on the level of risk of the AI service and the corresponding regulatory requirements.
+NOTE 1: The provided metrics (e.g. type, granularity) can depend on the level of risk of the AI service and the corresponding regulatory requirements.

-NOTE 2: This requirement applies both to AI services provided within the 6G system and to AI services exposed to authorized 3rd parties.

-[PR 6.x.6-002] Subject to the operator’s policy and regulatory requirements, a service consumer shall be able to provide service criteria regarding at least robustness, environmental sustainability, and explainability when requesting an AI service to the 6G system.
+[PR 6.x.6-002] Subject to the operator’s policy and regulatory requirements, a service consumer shall be able to provide contextual service criteria (e.g. regarding robustness, energy consumption, explainability) when requesting an AI service.

-NOTE 3: This implies that in some cases the AI service could not be fulfilled, or that the service could be fulfilled without AI via a fallback mechanism if the criteria cannot be met in order to be considered reliable/trustworthy by the consumer.
+NOTE 2: This implies that in some cases the AI service could not be fulfilled, or that the service could be fulfilled without AI in order to meet the consumer’s criteria.